bovlb/frc-tips/can-bus/README.md

 If a motor is under power/voltage control, or is using firmware PID control with no follower, then status frames can be less frequent.

-**Warning** The following sections include example settings that are pretty much the maximum you might want to set.
-You might want to set lower.

 ### REV Spark MAX

 The Spark MAX has five different types of periodic status frame, but I believe a typical FRC setup will only use the first three.